gzhaowater/gzhaowater.github.io/_pages/about.md

 News
 ======
+May 2024: Co-authored paper about "Multivariate extremes in lakes" has been accepted by Nature Communications

+April 2024: Co-authored paper about "Decarbonisation potential of floating solar photovoltaics on lakes worldwide" has been accepted by Nature Water

 Oct 2023: Co-authored paper about "Geographic redistribution of microcystin hotspots in response to climate warming" has been published by [Nature Water](https://doi.org/10.1038/s44221-023-00138-w)

 Aug 2023: First-author paper about "climate regulating river nitrogen" has been published by [PNAS](https://doi.org/10.1073/pnas.2220616120)